dmitrykos/stk/README.md

 ```

 #### 5. Testing & Simulation

 - Use STK’s x86 development mode for rapid development
 - Deploy to MCU when ready

 ### Alternative Method: Copy STK directly into project files:

-If you prefer not to use `git submodule` or external dependencies, you can integrate STK by simply copying its source files.
+STK can be integrated by simply copying its source files from `stk/` folder.

 This method is suitable for:
-- vendor-delivered projects (MCUXpresso, STM32CubeIDE, Keil, IAR)
+- vendor-delivered projects (MCUXpresso, STM32CubeIDE, Keil, IAR, ...)
 - closed-source or isolated environments
 - projects without CMake or external dependency management

 #### 1. Copy STK folders

-From the root of the STK repository, copy:
+From the root of STK repository, copy:
 ```
 stk/
 ```

 into your project's source tree, for example:
 ```
 your_project/
   src/